Website Optimization 2026: Speed, UX & Conversion Trends for Sarasota Businesses

 The Five Highest-Impact CRO Changes for Local Businesses

-GEO Optimization: Getting Your Website Cited by AI Tools in 2026
+GEO Optimization: Getting Your Website Tools in 2026

 Not every optimization requires a full website rebuild.
 Many of the highest-impact changes can be made in a few hours by any developer or even a business owner comfortable with their CMS.
 Here are the technical quick wins that consistently move the needle for local businesses in the Sarasota-Bradenton metro area.